-Mr. Go is currently the Vice President and Head of Sales of Philippine Realty and Holdings Corporation.
+Mr. Go is currently the Vice President and Head of Sales of Philippine Realty and Holdings Corporation and has held this position since July 18, 2017.
 He previously worked as Sales Manager at Arthaland Corporation.
 He graduated from De La Salle University College of Saint Benilde in 2004 with a degree in Hotel, Restaurant and Institution Management.